williamo1099/Pac-Man/README.md

     <img src='images/Game%20Screenshot.png' alt='Screenshot' width='300' height='300'>
 </p>

 A simple Pac-Man game built on Java.
 Players play as Pac-Man and the goal is to eat all dots on the board.
-There are also four ghosts (Blinky, Pinky, Inky and Clyde) which will move randomly and are eat Pac-Man.
+There are also four ghosts (Blinky, Pinky, Inky and Clyde) which will move randomly and are able to eat Pac-Man.
 If one of the ghosts eats Pac-Man before Pac-Man successfully eat all dots, players lose the game.
 If Pac-Man successfully eat all dots without being eaten by one of the ghosts, players win the game.

 There are also several big dots.
 If Pac-Man eats one of those big dot, all ghosts will not be able to eat Pac-Man and vice versa, Pac-Man will be able to eat the ghosts.
 This condition only lasts for five seconds.